Weave.js

 npm run dev

-Navigate to http://localhost:3000 on a browser.
+Navigate to http://localhost:3000 in a browser.
 You should still see the Next.js default application running and the console should have no errors at all.

 Integrate Weave.js into the backend

-Now that the Next.js custom server is completely set up, let's add the necessary Weave.js backend logic.
-For that, we will use the Websockets store library: (@inditextech/weave-store-websockets).
+Now that the Next.js custom server is completely set up, add the necessary Weave.js backend logic.
+Use the Websockets store library (@inditextech/weave-store-websockets).

 • Define how to handle the persistence of the shared-state.